 at the same time.

-- Never mix old batteries with
+Never mix old batteries with

 ones to their deteriorated level.

-time.
+charge time.
 Ensure that your charging system is capable of delivering

 sufficient amperage to charge the battery banks efficiently.